George Washington, in his farewell address, said this about political parties and associations:

 Electoral competition — not chaos!

-LIV is a membership association for non-aligned, independent voters who vote for the person, not the party.
-Membership, in no way, changes your status as a voter.
-Note: Texas does not have partisan registration.
+The state of Texas does not have partisan registration.
 Your party identification is solely based on if/when you vote in a party’s primary or attend a party convention as a voting delegate.
 Therefore, your identification lasts for only two years until the next primary.

 Does LIV participate in the primaries?